About Cook's Canyon

 - The stone walls that formerly encompassed Barre's historic town "pound," constructed in the 1700s.

-- Original site of Mass Audubon's overnight camp, Wildwood, now located in Rindge, New Hampshire.
+- Original site of Mass Audubon's Wildwood overnight camp (now located in Rindge, NH).

 - Programs occasionally offered through Wachusett Meadow and Broad Meadow Brook wildlife sanctuaries.

 Trails: Open daily, dawn to dusk